 Homeschool Girl Scout Troop 3327

-Girl Scout Troop 3327 was started in September 2012 and has served an average of 50 homeschooled girls each year.
-The troop thrives with a unique, multi-level structure in which older girls serve as mentors to younger girls, and younger girls benefit of seeing what is available “down the road” as they progress through Girl Scouts.
+Girl Scout Troop 3327 was started in September 2012 and has served dozens of homeschooled girls each year.
+The troop thrives with a unique, multi-level structure in which older girls serve as mentors to younger girls, and younger girls benefit from seeing what is available “down the road” as they progress through Girl Scouts.
 Girl Scouts was founded in 1912 in Savannah, GA and has been the premier leadership organization for girls for more than 100 years.
-More than 50 million women in 92 countries worldwide are alums of Girl Scouts including current and former astronauts, Congressional representatives, Senators, Secretaries of State, and leaders in academia, business, and industry.
+More than 50 million women in 92 countries worldwide are alumnae of Girl Scouts including current and former astronauts, Congressional representatives, Senators, Secretaries of State, and leaders in academia, business, and industry.
 Additional information on the history and mission of Girl Scouts can be found on the organization’s website.
 Girl Scouts provides opportunities for outdoor adventure, leadership, community service, badges, honors, and awards, along with friendships and socializing.

 Membership in Girl Scouts is open to girls ages 5-18 and adults ages 18+.
 Girls may attend any public school, private or parochial school, or be homeschooled.
 Enrollment in Compass classes is not a prerequisite of participation in this troop.
 Girl Scout level placement is determined by the grade a girl would be in if enrolled in traditional school without considering acceleration or other pacing unique to homeschooling.
+The levels include:

 - Daisies (kindergarten & 1st grade, minimum age 5)

 - Brownies (2nd & 3rd grade)